Form a Legal Structure

 Get an EIN and an IBT

 A Federal Tax ID number is known as an EIN, or an Employer Identification Number.
 This number will identify your business at the federal level.
 The business should be legally formed by the time you apply for an EIN.
 If a business fails to file a federal tax return three years in a row, the EIN is automatically revoked.

-Visit www.irs.gov and click on file.
-Then, click on business and self-employed.
+Visit www.irs.gov and click on file in the navy bar at the top.
+Then, from the drop down menu, click on business and self-employed.
 Next select Employer ID Numbers (EINs).
 Then, follow the online application process.